benharosh/berkeley_capstone/README.md

 ### Executive summary

-This capstone project delves into Machine Learning techniques aimed at classifying the satisfaction levels of airline passengers, determining whether customers will be satisfied or dissatisfied.
-The dataset for this task encompasses three types of features:
+This capstone project delves into Machine Learning techniques to classify the satisfaction of airline passengers, aimed at determining whether customers will be satisfied or dissatisfied with the airline services.
+The dataset that was collected for this task encompasses three types of input data:

-* Numerical data, including customer age and distance flown.
+* Numerical data, including customer age, flight delays and distance flown
-* Categorical data, such as customer loyalty, class of travel, and type of travel.
+* Categorical data, such as customer loyalty, class of travel, and type of travel
-* Customer survey data, comprising ratings provided by customers on the booking process, pre-flight, and in-flight services.
+* Customer survey data, comprising ratings provided by customers on the booking process, ground services, pre-flight and in-flight services

-The project aims to discern which features contribute to customer satisfaction and which may lead to dissatisfaction.
+The project aims to discern which factors contribute to customer satisfaction and which may lead to dissatisfaction.
 By thoroughly analyzing the dataset, I will construct a predictive model capable of accurately predicting whether a given customer will be satisfied or dissatisfied with the airline service.
-Subsequently, I will conduct an in-depth analysis to identify the features that have the greatest impact on customer satisfaction.
-Based on this analysis, recommendations will be provided to the airline on areas (features) to prioritize in order to enhance customer satisfaction.
-Identifying these features holds significant importance for the airline, as it can aid in customer retention, expansion of the customer base, and ultimately, revenue growth.
+Subsequently, I will conduct an in-depth analysis to identify the factors that have the greatest impact on customer satisfaction.
+Based on this analysis, recommendations will be provided to the airline on service areas and/or factors to prioritize in order to enhance customer satisfaction.
+Identifying these factors holds significant importance for the airline, as it can aid in customer retention, expansion of the customer base, and ultimately, revenue growth.

 ### Rationale